A solution to our waste problem

 Why is a Regional Renewable Organics Network needed?

 About a third of the waste that ends up in our household bin is food and most of this goes to landfill.
-This wastes a potential resource and generates greenhouse gases which can cause severe environmental and health issues.
+This wastes a potential resource and generates greenhouse gases which can cause environmental and health issues.

 This project provides an innovative solution to manage our increasing amount of waste.
 It leads the way in the transition to a circular economy, where materials are continually reused and recycled.